abdulfaqihalm/computerized-maintenance-management-system/README.md

 ### Running the tests

-- YOu can use Laravel Inbuilt-Server or XAMPP
+- You can use Laravel Inbuilt-Server or XAMPP
     - For Inbuilt-Server just type __php serve artisan__ on your terminal.
 The app will be ran on __localhost:8000/__
-    - If you use XAMPP make sure it supports PHP 7.1 >
+    - If you use XAMPP make sure it supports PHP 7.1 +

 ## Deployment